hasahmed/shape_game_cpp/README.md

 	g.run();
 }
 ```
-A list of every overrideable callback can be found [here](#callbacks)
+A list of every overrideable callback and their documentation can be found [here](#callbacks)

+<a name="supported-platforms"><a/>

+## Supported Platforms
+- Windows
+- Mac*
+- Linux

+*Apple nerfed to macOS opengl drivers presumably to push the adoption of metal so your graphics hardware may have to be
+better than intel integrated graphics 4000 for a pleasent experience.

 ### Classes
 <a name="classes"></a>

 This is a list of every class in the engine that is note worthy for users of the engine.
 I.e. this isn't documentation
 for people who want to modify engine code.
 You'll have to read the code for that!
+If you find that the following
+documentation is lacking, please open a github issue about it, or better yet a pull request!

 ### Object
 <a name="object"></a>